Dominika Piasecka from The Vegan Society reveals why vegan beauty is growing in popularity

 The image of veganism is undergoing the most radical change in its history, while shedding some tired old stereotypes.
 People now closely associate the lifestyle with health, fitness and wellbeing, while the beauty market is increasingly recognising the importance of the vegan label.

-Around 6 percent of beauty and personal care products launched in the UK last carried a vegan claim.
+Around 6 percent of beauty and personal care products launched in the UK in 20198 carried a vegan claim.
 Despite this looking like a small number, it was a significant surge from just 4 percent of products launched in 2012 and a Market Research Future report predicts a further 6 percent growth in cruelty-free cosmetics in the next five years from now.

 Here’s why vegan beauty is becoming more popular: